Agent detection

 Agent detection is the inclination for animals, including humans, to presume the purposeful intervention of a sentient or intelligent agent in situations that may or may not involve one.

 Evolutionary origins

 It is believed that humans evolved agent detection as a survival strategy.
 In situations where one is unsure of the presence of an intelligent agent (such as an enemy or a predator), there is survival value in assuming its presence so that precautions can be taken.
 For example, if a human came across an indentation in the ground that might be a lion's footprint, it is advantageous to err on the side of caution and assume that the lion is present.

-Psychologists Kurt Gray and Daniel Wegner wrote: